Submissions from Readers

 Reply from Stroke-Rehab.com: It is unclear how long ago your stroke was from your question (not sure if that is weeks, months, or years).
 A massage chair generally wouldn't be unsafe for most people.
 Massage to fragile arteries in the neck (more of a problem in the elderly) or massage to areas that already have an existing clot could potentially be problematic for those with pre-existing issues though this is probably a rare occurrence (I've never heard of this happening from a massage chair, but that doesn't mean it hasn't).
 Obviously, if someone was severely paralyzed or immobile from a stroke or had sensory issues, then that would require caution as well.
 I always refer someone to talk to their MD just to make sure especially if they have concerns or had a stroke recently.

-Question: What kind of massage for a recent L CVA with R hemiplegia/ synergistic pattern to increase strength, movement ,coordination in scapular area?
+Question: What kind of massage should be used for a recent left CVA with right hemiplegia and synergistic pattern to increase strength, movement, and coordination in the scapular area?

 Answer: Before initiating massage with a stroke patient, make sure that it is cleared by their MD.
 You have to be aware of a patient's medical status and look out for problems such as high blood pressure, recent blood clots or history of blood clots, and edema/fluid problems such as congestive heart failure to name a few.
 As far as the best type of massage, I would consult a massage therapist that has experience in working with stroke patients.
 There are many different forms of massage, and one individual may respond better to one type of massage technique than another.
 Some individuals may enjoy very light pressure and others deeper pressure.
 It also depends on the size of the individual and skin integrity.
 If a patient is released by the MD to receive a massage, then you can try various massage techniques and see which the patient enjoys and responds to best.
 Here are a couple of articles about massage and stroke patients: